lukaszbudnik/nodejs-github-example/README.md

 # nodejs-github-example
-node.js application for consuming GitHub API (using premises of course)
+node.js application for consuming GitHub API (using promises of course)